OWL Speakers

 Jason aims to help customers reduce costs, comply, and increase operational efficiency.
 As a connected fleet specialist, Jason is proud to lead a team of world-leading engineers designing and manufacturing vehicle telematics systems in the UK.

-Jason specialises in making a difference and has been instrumental in setting up the Optimised Waste & Logistics (OWL) and Westminster Commission for Road Air Quality initiatives.
+Jason specialises in making a difference and has been instrumental in setting up the Optimised Waste & Logistics (OWL) and Westminster Commission for Road Air Quality.
 These innovation partnerships are helping shape best practices and increase road safety in the waste, transport, and logistics sectors.

-Jason has pioneered telematics systems for Original Equipment Manufacturers (OEMs), assisting them in increasing first-time fix rates and aiding their customers in managing their fleets more efficiently.
+Jason has pioneered telematics systems for Original Equipment Manufacturers (OEMs), assisting them in increasing first-time fix rates and helping their customers manage their fleets more efficiently.